tomekc/cartography_workshop/ddd_intro.md

 ^[KS]
 - lets build our model. how?
+- there is no recipe
 - research.
 Evans, Vernone.
-- month ago we havent complete tool for domain mapping.
+- we gathered some advices
+- experience matters
-- experiment
+- experiment with it

 ---

 ![inline] (ddd/ship.jpg)

 ^[KS]
-- During DDDEU Stefan Hofer and Henning Schwentner presented Storytelling technique based on example of a software which helps manuver ships over river Elbe on their way to Hamburg.
+- Stefan Hofer and Henning Schwentner
+- river Elbe, Hamburg
 - we considered it a missing part of our findings and decided to try it.
-- looks like concise and efficient technique
+- looks like concise and documented technique

 ---